priyatam/zekyll/felix/README.md

-# Felix Felicis
+# Felix Felicis / Liquidluck

-## Overview
-(A.K.A Felix Felicis)

 Jekyll-inspired Python based static site generator.

-Uses pip, a cli similar to jekyll cli.

 Supports markup of Markdown and reStructuredText.

 Why Liquid when you have Jekyll?
-Because Idiomatic Python--a Pythonista [doesn't agree](http://liquidluck.readthedocs.org/en/latest/design.html) all of Jekyll.
+Because Idiomatic Python--a Pythonista [doesn't agree](http://liquidluck.readthedocs.org/en/latest/design.html) says:
 > Don’t create anything.

 No invalid markup like Jekyll does.

 Uses Jenja2 as template engine.

-Live reload and live preview with tornado (pip).
+Live reload and live preview with tornado.
 Other goodies include zsh and webhooks plugins.

-Overall, simpler than Jekyll, and also lesser plugins & ecosystem--but who knows this might be a good thing.

-# Bootstrap
+No support for plugins or extensions.
+That's a feature.

+Overall, a simpler design than Jekyll.

+## First time users

     virtualenv ENV